ssilfies17/Readme-generator/README.md

 ## Usage

-1. Open an integreated terminal.
+1. Open an integrated terminal.

 2. Double check that you have `package.json` with the required dependencies.